Methodology

 Carbon Intensity

 Carbon Intensity of the consumed electricity is calculated as a weighted average of the emissions from the different energy sources that are used to generate electricity, including fossil fuels and renewables.
 In this toolkit, the fossil fuels coal, petroleum, and natural gas are associated with specific carbon intensities: a known amount of carbon dioxide is emitted for each kilowatt-hour of electricity generated.
 Renewable or low-carbon fuels include solar power, hydroelectricity, biomass, geothermal, and more.
 The nearby energy grid contains a mixture of fossil fuels and low-carbon energy sources, called the Energy Mix.
-Based on the mix of energy sources in the local grid, this package calculates the Carbon Intensity of the electricity consumed.
+Based on the mix of energy sources in the local grid, the Carbon Intensity of the electricity consumed can be computed.

 When available, CodeCarbon uses global carbon intensity of electricity per cloud provider ( here ) or per country ( here ).

-If we don’t have the global carbon intensity or electricity of a country, but we have its electricity mix, we compute the carbon intensity of electricity using this table:
+If we don’t have the global carbon intensity or electricity of a country, but we have its electricity mix, we used to compute the carbon intensity of electricity using this table:

 Energy Source |